 Definition: An argument that includes a conclusion within a premise; or assuming as true something that needs to be proved.

-A: I'm so sorry my sister wasn't that friendly to you at the party yesterday.
+A: I'm so sorry my sibling wasn't that friendly to you at the party yesterday.

 B: Oh, the vegan?
-Let me guess, she saw me going for the chicken wings, didn't she?
+Let me guess, your sibling saw me going for the chicken wings?

 Why a fallacy?
-B's second question assumes that A's vegan sister doesn't like him because he eats meat.
+B's second question assumes that A's vegan sibling doesn't like them because they eat meat.

 Similar to: Circular reasoning